Top 10 Home Remedies For Tooth Abscess That Really Work

 Home Remedies For Abscess Tooth

 Mix some turmeric powder with water to make a paste.
 Then apply this to the affected tooth using a cotton swab.
-Equally soothing will be application of a tsp of asafoetida powder fried in butter, fresh garlic juice, or clove oil.
-Other numbing options include gargling with a mix of 1t dried crushed sage, 1t salt in water or swishing warm salt water or black tea for a while.
+Equally soothing will be an application of a tsp of asafoetida powder fried in butter, fresh garlic juice, or clove oil.
+Other numbing options include gargling with a mix of 1tsp dried crushed sage, 1t salt in water or swishing warm salt water or black tea for a while.

 Are you suffering from an unbearable toothache?
 You might have a tooth abscess.
 A tooth abscess is a buildup of pus inside the tooth which forms due to a bacterial infection.
 An abscess can form when your tooth enamel is damaged either through a cavity or some other injury (say your tooth gets chipped) and bacteria find an opening to enter and infect the pulp in the center of the tooth.
 This infection is usually painful and can spread from the roots of your tooth to the bones supporting it and even to other parts of the body.
 If the pus and swelling caused by the infection is relieved then the toothache may stop but the infection may still be active and continue spreading.1

 Symptoms Of A Tooth Abscess

 Here are signs that may indicate that you have a tooth abscess:

 - You experience a severe throbbing or shooting pain in the affected tooth continuously.

 - The pain may spread to your jaw, neck, or ear on the side of the face with the affected tooth.